 Open House #4: Live virtual open house to accommodate public health guidance related to COVID-19.
 Monday, September 14, 5:00PM.
 Interested persons who were not able to attend the event are encouraged to review the Open House #4 presentation slides.

 What is a Regional Transportation Coordinating Council (RTCC)?

 Increasingly, Minnesotans are commuting from one area to another for jobs, medical appointments, education, shopping, and other purposes.
 The need for effective, affordable regional public transportation is growing, especially for those most in need such as older adults, persons with disabilities, persons with low income, students, new Americans, and veterans.
-The Minnesota Department of Transportation (MnDOT) Office of Transit & Active Transportation is providing funds for the creation of a statewide network of Regional Transportation Coordinating Councils (RTCCs) throughout Greater Minnesota.
+The Minnesota Department of Transportation (MnDOT) Office of Transit & Active Transportation provided funds for the creation of a statewide network of Regional Transportation Coordinating Councils (RTCCs) throughout Greater Minnesota.
 RTCCs are intended to be a regional forum for formalized and increased coordination between transportation providers (public, private, and nonprofit) and human service agencies with the goal of providing customers a more efficient system of transportation options, easier access, and more transportation options that meet their travel needs.

 How do I get involved?

 Please visit the Public Participation section of this site for the many ways to make your voice heard.